Hydrogeologist

 - the nuclear industry

-- waste disposal companies that operate landfill facilities
+- waste disposal companies operating landfill facilities

 Look for job vacancies at: